minimo-io/bibliopath/src/lib/content/pages/about.md

 At its core, **Bibliopath** it's an ebook reader in the form of a PWA (Progressive Web App) designed for freedom, with offline reading and sharing of books stored locally on the device via IndexDB.

 Readers should be able run their our local version of Bibliopath (via Docker), upload their own ePubs or markdown books, share and sync them locally.
+And why not, connect other book repositories over Tor...
 In summary, have total control over their books.

 Readers don’t even need an Internet connection, instead they can just download Bibliopath and use it as a local web reader in the browser (mobile and desktop).

 This is its main purpose.

-**Bibliopath** is also meant to be a community for Open Publishing and Open Funding of books and authors.
+**Bibliopath** is also meant to be a community for Open Publishing and Open Funding of books and authors, over Nostr.

 This online side of Bibliopath, the community, could not have a better match than Nostr.
 Books themselves, are tools for freedom.
 Nostr, the permisionless social protocol, too.